1 Recommendations

 Pembrolizumab meets NICE's criteria to be considered a life-extending treatment at the end of life.

 Because of uncertainties in the clinical effectiveness and the modelling, the cost-effectiveness estimates are uncertain.
-Because of this, pembrolizumab cannot be recommended for routine use in the NHS.
+Because of this, pembrolizumab cannot be recommended for treating relapsed or refractory classical Hodgkin lymphoma in adults who have had an autologous stem cell transplant and brentuximab vedotin.

 • National Institute for Health and Care Excellence (NICE)